clearmatics/asset-token/docs/IAssetToken.md

 ## [🔗](/interfaces/IAssetToken.sol#L110) `setListsController(address who)`

-Sets an address as the `listController`, the only able to switch list, deny and allow addresses.
+Sets an address as the `listController`, the only address able to switch list, deny and allow addresses.

 Only the contract owner can call it.